Thdub/NSudo_Installer/README.md

 3. Select Options

 Note : You can edit following values at top of script.
-- Root_Perm :
+-Root_Perm :
 - Set value to 1 : Allow root installation (like "C:\")
 - Set value to 0 : Prohibit root installation. (default value)

-- Shortcut_Path :
+-Shortcut_Path :
 - Set value to 1 : Create shortcut anywhere you like
 - Set value to 0 : Shortcut creation is restricted to Start Menu(s) and Start Menu(s) subfolders (default value)

-- Debug :
+-Debug :
 - Set value to 1 : Install .pdb debug files
 - Set value to 0 : Do not install .pdb debug files (default value)